Park Lane Terrace Limited LTC Home

 Frequently Asked Questions

 1. What are the staffing ratios at Park Lane Terrace?

 There is an RN on duty 24 hours a day, 7 days a week.
 RPNs also work various shifts and assist as Charge Nurses, medication and treatment nurses.
 The approximate ratio of PSWs to residents is 1 to 10.
 Staffing ratios are higher at peak periods throughout the day, and lower in quieter periods such as mid afternoon.
 Staffing ratios also vary by home area as consideration is given to the needs of the residents living in each home area.

 2. Who will be responsible for my medical care?

-Residents may retain their own physician as long as that physician is willing to sign an agreement with the facility which outlines our medical staff by-laws, and to apply for privileges at the home.
-If a resident’s physician is not able to continue medical care for the resident at Park Lane Terrace, the facility’s medical advisor, Dr. Robert Williams will accept responsibility for the care of the resident.
+Residents may retain their own physician as long as that physician is willing to sign an agreement with the residence which outlines our medical staff by-laws, and to apply for privileges at the home.
+If a resident’s physician is not able to continue medical care for the resident at Park Lane Terrace, the residence’s medical advisor, Dr. Robert Williams will accept responsibility for the care of the resident.